 We are permitted, under specified conditions, to issue multiple classes of debt if our asset coverage, as defined in the 1940 Act, is at least equal to 200.0% immediately after each such issuance.
 In addition, while any senior securities remain outstanding (other than any indebtedness issued in consideration of a privately arranged loan, such as any indebtedness outstanding under the Holdings Credit Facility, the SLF Credit Facility, the NMFC Credit Facility or the Convertible Notes), we must make provisions to prohibit any distribution to our stockholders or the repurchase of our equity securities unless we meet the applicable asset coverage ratios at the time of the distribution or repurchase.
 We may also borrow amounts up to 5.0% of the value of our total assets for temporary or emergency purposes without regard to our asset coverage.
-We will include the assets and liabilities of NMFC and all of its wholly-owned subsidiaries for purposes of BDCs will affect our ability to raise additional equity capital as well as our ability to issue senior securities or borrow for investment purposes, any or all of which could have a negative effect on our investment objectives and strategies" and "-We borrow money, which could magnify the potential for gain or loss on amounts invested in us and increase the risk of investing in us".
+We will include the assets and liabilities of NMFC and all of its wholly-owned subsidiaries for purposes of calculating the asset coverage ratio.
+For a discussion of the risks associated with leverage, see "Risk Factors-Risks Relating to Our Business-Regulations governing the operations of BDCs will affect our ability to raise additional equity capital as well as our ability to issue senior securities or borrow for investment purposes, any or all of which could have a negative effect on our investment objectives and strategies" and "-We borrow money, which could magnify the potential for gain or loss on amounts invested in us and increase the risk of investing in us".